CORRECTED-Shell offers 30 mln stg to settle Nigeria oil spills

 "We hope the community will now direct their UK legal representatives to stop wasting even more time pursuing enormously exaggerated claims and consider sensible and fair compensation offers," Sunmonu said.

 Massive oil theft, sabotage of infrastructure and leaks from ageing pipelines are cutting into the profits of oil majors operating in Nigeria, as well as damaging the public finances of the African economy.
-(Reporting by Ron Bousso; Editing by Mark Potter and Keiron Henderson)
+(Reporting by Ron Bousso; Editing by Jon Boyle)

+* Iran moves into 2nd place on supplier list from 5th a year ago (Reworks headline, adds bullets, analyst quote)

+NEW YORK, April 25 U.S. East Coast refiners are looking to buy increasing volumes of domestic crude oil from the Gulf Coast, two sources said, the latest twist in a trade flow upheaval in the wake of the opening of the Dakota Access pipeline.